 - Take the TEAS entrance test at the applicant's own expense.
 The TEAS test can be taken virtually or in person, must be taken within the last 18 months and can only be taken 2 times 45 days apart during the application year.
 The TEAS must be taken prior to application deadline and the score must be sent to MDCC by ATI, not the student. (see the Health Science main web page TEAS Testing & Resources for testing information)

 - Completion of the following courses with a C average (2.0) or above:

 - Anatomy and Physiology I & II (BIO 2513/2511 & 2523/2521) within the last 5 years

 - Microbiology (BIO 2923/2921) within the last 5 years

-- Have no more than 9 hours of other non-nursing courses to complete
+- Have satisfactorily completed all non-nursing science courses up to the sophomore year, and have no more than 9 hours of other non-nursing courses to complete